How are funds transferred?

 Can I accept debit cards on Shopify Payments?

-Shopify Payments can accept Visa, MasterCard, and Amex debit cards in Canada, the UK, and Australia.
-In the US, you can also accept JCB, Discover, and Diners Club debit cards.
+Shopify Payments can accept Visa, MasterCard, and Amex debit cards in Canada, the United Kingdom, Ireland, and Australia.
+In the United States, you can also accept JCB, Discover, and Diners Club debit cards.

-However, Shopify Payments can not accept Interac cards in Canada or Maestro cards in the UK.
+Shopify Payments cannot accept Interac cards in Canada or Maestro cards in the United Kingdom.

 Do Shopify Payments fees include GST (goods and service tax) in Australia?